 Their appraisal values can sometimes run a couple thousand dollars or more higher than what a dealer will give you.
 For people in California KBB is the way to go but using KBB in other parts of the country will give you false hope and unrealistic values when trying to figure a realistic number.

-When entering information into a site to get a value on your trade make sure you're being as honest and fair as possible.
-You do not want to cheat the system for example: Don't state your car only has 50k miles on it and it really has 59,867 miles or state your vehicle is in excellent condition and it really is in rough condition.
+EXAMPLE: Don't state your car only has 50k miles on it and it really has 59,867 miles or state your vehicle is in excellent condition and it really is in rough condition.

 The Internet Will Not Write a Check For Your Trade-in